nabeelaccount/flask-api-SQLAlchemy/README.md

 You can also use Postman or Insomnia to run your POST request.

-## Running the application in a Docker Container
+## Running the application in a Docker container

 Once you've pushed the image:
 ```